-Section 301 - Expansion and Reauthorization of a Grant Program to Assure Voting Access
+Sections 301 and 302 - Reauthorization and Creation of Grant Programs to Assure Voting Access

 Expands grants available through the Department of Health and Human Services to States to improve and increase accessible voter registration, absentee voting, and in-person voting procedures.
+Provides funding through the EAC to develop accessible and secure remote voting systems for individuals with disabilities.

-Section 302 - Appointments to the Election Assistance Commission Board of Advisors
+Section 303 - Appointments to the Election Assistance Commission Board of Advisors